This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Actively seek employment

-- Meet income guidelines (how much you the money you have)
+- Meet income guidelines

 Each state has its own set of requirements that must be satisfied before granting TANF.[3]
 The guidelines above, as well as additional ones, may be required.

 The amount of assistance you and your family may be entitled to and for how long will also vary from state to state.
-For example, some states only allow recipients to receive TANF a few years, whereas another country may allow four or more years.
+For example, some states only allow recipients to receive TANF for a few years, whereas another country may allow four or more years.
 Further, the amount you are entitled to in one state may differ from the amount you are entitled to in another country.

 Lawsuits and Financial Assistance